When Bigger is Worse: A Practitioner's Guide to Model Selection Under Data Scarcity: Related works

 \subsection{Small Object Detection in Remote Sensing}

-Small object detection presents challenges that are orthogonal to model scaling: limited feature representation at low resolutions, high intra-class scale variation, and domain shift between classification pretraining and detection fine-tuning~\cite{singh2018analysis}.
-Aerial and satellite imagery compounds these difficulties through viewpoint variation, occlusion, and background clutter~\cite{cheng2016survey}.
-Architectural responses include feature pyramid networks~\cite{lin2017feature} and multi-scale sampling strategies~\cite{singh2018sniper}, while context-aware augmentation has been shown to compensate for training sample scarcity~\cite{dvornik2018modeling}.
+Small object detection presents challenges that are orthogonal to model scaling: limited feature representation at low resolutions, high intra-class scale variation, and domain shift between classification pretraining and detection fine-tuning~(\cite{singh2018analysis}).
+Aerial and satellite imagery compounds these difficulties through viewpoint variation, occlusion, and background clutter~(\cite{cheng2016survey}).
+Architectural responses include feature pyramid networks~(\cite{lin2017feature}) and multi-scale sampling strategies~(\cite{singh2018sniper}), while context-aware augmentation has been shown to compensate for training sample scarcity~(\cite{dvornik2018modeling}).

-Critically for our setting, resolution scaling has been shown to be more effective than model scaling for small object detection in satellite imagery.
-Shermeyer and Van Etten~\cite{shermeyer2019effects} demonstrate that increasing input resolution yields substantial gains in aerial object detection performance, despite being done through super-resolution techniques.
-They find on the test set that performance degrades from mAP = 0.53 at 30~cm resolution, down to mAP = 0.11 at 4.8 m resolution, while super-resolving native 30~cm imagery to 15~cm yields the greatest benefit; a 13 -- 36\% improvement in mAP.
+Critically for our setting, resolution scaling has been shown to be more effective than model scaling for small object detection in satellite imagery. \cite{shermeyer2019effects} demonstrate that increasing input resolution yields substantial gains in aerial object detection performance, even when applied through super-resolution techniques.
+They find that performance degrades from mAP~=~0.53 at 30~cm/pixel resolution to mAP~=~0.11 at 4.8~m/pixel resolution, while super-resolving native 30~cm/pixel imagery to 15~cm/pixel yields the greatest benefit: a 13--36\% improvement in mAP.
+These findings directly motivate our joint analysis of resolution and model size: if resolution alone drives such gains independently of architectural choices, then resolution should be the primary resource allocation lever --- a hypothesis our experiments confirm and quantify under controlled data-scarce conditions.